Vegan Lemon Curd

 If you like smooth lemon curd, strain the mixture into a bowl to get rid of the zest.
 If you prefer the zest left in, just skip this step.

-Leave it to cool completely then transfer into a sterilized jar.
+Leave it to cool completely then transfer into a sterilised jar.

 - *Make sure to mix the coconut milk to combine the creamy part and the water before measuring.
 Light coconut milk will also work.

 - **This vegan lemon curd is thick and spreadable.
-If you want it to be more runny, use 3-4 tablespoons of cornstarch instead of 6.
+If you want it to be more runny, use 3-4 tablespoons of cornflour instead of 6.

-- Store in a sterilized jar in the fridge for up to 1 week and stir before use.
+- Store in a sterilised jar in the fridge for up to 1 week and stir before use.

-- If you’d like it to look more vibrant in color, you can add a tiny pinch of tumeric or vegan-friendly yellow food coloring.
+- If you’d like it to look more vibrant in colour, you can add a tiny pinch of turmeric or vegan-friendly yellow food colouring.